k-madsenDK/hailocmdbox/README.md

    - Set the object label you want the system to track (default is `"person"`).
    - Adjust any other settings as needed for your environment.

+7. **this is only working until relaese  april-2025 sry:-(
+- madsen2.py will work with the new release but you have to change the directory path to the new one end some recources is not there any more.
 ---

 ## Troubleshooting